tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

       ]>
 ```

-By creating traits, you can use the same tools when defining factories or when building custom records in your tests.
+By creating traits, you can use the same tools when defining factories as you can when building custom records in your tests.

 ## Conclusion

 Traits are a go-to feature of FactoryBot for me because they provide easy-to-use building blocks for building out custom models.
-While you will not need to set every attribute via trait, hopefully, this post helped show you when traits can be useful.
-As you begin to use traits in your projects, I would recommend reading through the [full documentation](https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md#traits) as it covers additional use cases.
+While you will not need to set every attribute via trait, hopefully, this post helped show you how to use them.
+As you begin to use traits in your projects, I recommend reading through the [documentation](https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md#traits) as it covers additional use cases.